-You need to have your own flute and cleaning accessories.
-Yamaha, Pearl, Trevor James, Jupiter are all good brands available from Top Wind, All Flutes Plus and Just Flutes..
+Students need their own flute and cleaning accessories.
+Yamaha, Pearl, Trevor James, Jupiter, All Flutes Plus and Just Flutes are all good beginner brands.
 Here is some important advice on buying a flute [external website].
-Your tutor can also advise.

 When I've finished, what course can I do next?

-This course continues to flute 1B next term.
+This course leads to Flute 1B next term.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.